+Now, we see a special messenger sent by Yeshua.
+Many read this description of the angel and conclude that it is actually describing Yeshua but he is never described as an angel in the New Testament (he is in the Old Testament).
 This angel is clothed differently than others in that he has a rainbow above its head as a reminder of God's covenant (Genesis 9).
 His face shines like the sun just as Moses' face shone when he came from the presence of the Lord (Exodus 34).

-"He was holding a little scroll, which lay open in his hand.
-He planted his right foot on the sea and his left foot on the land, and he gave a loud shout like the roar of a lion.
-When he shouted, the voices of the seven thunders spoke."
-NIV translation
+and he had a little scroll lying open in his hand.
+He planted his right foot on the sea and his left foot on the land, and shouted in a voice as loud as the roar of a lion; and when he shouted, seven thunderclaps sounded with voices that spoke.

 Now, we see the mission of this angel and it is unique.
-The angel held a little scroll (which is the title deed to all of creation) this is the same scroll that Jesus opened in chapter five and is a sign of ownership.
-The angel puts a foot on the seas and a foot on the land therefore claiming all of creation for Jesus.
+The angel held a little scroll (which is the title deed to all of creation) this is the same scroll that Yeshua opened in chapter five and is a sign of ownership.
+The angel puts a foot on the seas and a foot on the land therefore claiming all of creation for Yeshua.
 This is similar to placing a flag to claim a land for a certain country.
 The angel announced the claim with his voice (like a lion) and was answered and confirmed by the very voice of God (the seven thunders).
 The Jewish people were used to the fact that when God spoke it sounded like thunder but today we have actually gotten away from the fact that God can and will speak.

 John wanted to write down what the voices of God said but was told not to.
 We don't know why and we don't have any indication of what was said so we must conclude that it is best for us not to know.

-"Then the angel that I had seen standing on the sea and on the land raised his right hand to heaven.
-And he swore by him who lives for ever and ever, who created the heavens and all that is in them, the earth and all that is in it, and the sea and all that is in it, and said, 'There will be no more delay!
-But in the days when the seventh angel is about to sound his trumpet, the mystery of God will be accomplished, just as he announced to his servants the prophets.'"
-NIV translation
+Then the angel I saw standing on the sea and on the land lifted his right hand toward heaven and swore by the One who lives forever and ever, who created heaven and what is in it, earth and what is in it, and the sea and what is in it: "There will be no more delay; on the contrary, in the days of the sound from the seventh angel when he sounds his shofar, the hidden plan of God will be brought to completion, the Good News as he proclaimed it to his servants the prophets."

-"So I went to the angel and asked him to give me the little scroll.
-He said to me, 'Take it and eat it.
-It will turn your stomach sour, but in your mouth it will be as sweet as honey.'"
-NIV translation
+So I went over to the angel and asked him to give me the little scroll; and he said to me, "Take it and eat it.
+It will turn your stomach bitter, but in your mouth it will be sweet as honey."

 John is told to eat the scroll.
 Although this may sound strange to us, this is nothing new as it was mentioned in Jeremiah 15:16 and in Ezekiel 3:1 & 3.
 He was informed that it would be sweet in the mouth but sour in the stomach.

-"I took the little scroll from the angel's hand and ate it.
-It tasted as sweet as honey in my mouth, but when I had eaten it, my stomach turned sour."
-NIV translation
+I took the little scroll from the angel's hand and ate it; and in my mouth it was sweet as honey; but after I had swallowed it, my stomach turned bitter.

 The scroll contained the judgment and we all wait for the coming judgment because that will be the end of our struggle with sin.
 It is sweet to know what God is doing but, when it is understood that more judgment and more sorrow is to come, it can be bitter (sour).
 God is not all happy and joyful at bringing judgment and sorrow on men and we should not be either.
 Does it make your stomach sour when you think of people going through this great tribulation?
 It made John sick to his stomach.

-"Then I was told, 'You must prophesy again about many peoples, nations, languages and kings.'"
-NIV translation
+Then I was told, "You must prophesy again about many peoples, nations, languages and kings."

 John is told that he is not through with the message yet.
 Imagine how cool it was to be used as John was by God but also remember that much of what he has shared and is going to share is not good news for many people.
-For those of us who have been saved by the blood of Jesus, it is a story of our reunion but, for those that do not, it is all about gloom and doom.
+For those of us who have been saved by the blood of Yeshua, it is a story of our reunion but, for those that do not, it is all about gloom and doom.